-Renal function and QTc should be re-evaluated every three months or as medically warranted.
-If QTc exceeds 500 milliseconds (550 msec in patients with ventricular conduction abnormalities), TIKOSYN therapy should be discontinued and patients should be carefully monitored until QTc returns to baseline levels.
+Renal function and QTc or QT (if heart rate is less than 60 beats per minute) should be re-evaluated every three months or as medically warranted.
+If QTc or QT exceeds 500 milliseconds (550 msec in patients with ventricular conduction abnormalities), TIKOSYN therapy should be discontinued and patients should be carefully monitored until QTc or QT returns to baseline levels.
 If renal function deteriorates, adjust dose as described in Initiation of TIKOSYN Therapy, Step 3.

 Consideration of a Dose Lower than that Determined by the Algorithm